-Example 3.
-Basic configuration options to be added to hibernate.properties, hibernate.cfg.xml or persistence.xml
+Example 1.3.
+Basic configuration options to be added to hibernate.properties, hibernate.cfg.xml Of persistence.xml

 '''

 <property name="hibernate.search.default.directory_provider"

 value="filesystem"/>

 <property name="hibernate.search.default.indexBase"

 value="/var/lucene/indexes"/>

-...

 '''

 First you have to tell Hibernate Search which DirectoryProvider to use.
 This can be achieved by setting the hibernate.search.default.directory_provider property.
 Apache Lucene has the notion of a Directory to store the index files.
 Hibernate Search handles the initialization and configuration of a Lucene Directory instance via a DirectoryProvider.
 In this tutorial we will use a a directory provider which stores the index on the file system.
-This will give us the ability to inspect the Lucene indexes created by Hibernate Search (eg via Luke).
-Once you have a working configuration you can start experimenting with other directory providers (see Directory configuration).
+This will give us the ability to inspect the Lucene indexes created by Hibernate Search (eg via Luke [https://github.com/ DmitryKey/luke/]).
+Once you have a working configuration you can start experimenting with other directory providers (see Section 3.3, "Directory configuration").
 You also have to specify the default base directory for all indexes via hibernate.search.default.indexBase.
 This defines the path where indexes are stored.

-Let's assume that your application contains the Hibernate managed classes example.
-Book and example.
-Author and you want to add free text search capabilities to your application in order to search the books contained in your database.
+Let's assume that your application contains the Hibernate managed classes example.Book and example.Author and you want to add free text search capabilities to your application in order to search the books contained in your database.

-Example 4.
+Example 1.4.
 Example entities Book and Author before adding Hibernate Search specific annotations

 '''

 package example;

 . . .

 @Entity

 public class Book {

-hT@
+@Id

 @GeneratedValue

 private Integer id;

 private String title;

 private String subtitle;

 @ManyToMany

 private Set<Author> authors = new HashSet<Author>();

 private Date publicationDate;

 public Book() {}

 // standard getters/setters follow

 . . .

 }

 '''